[Essential for working adults!] Become a text communication master!

 Both are convenient tools for communicating with customers.

-You can share chat content with multiple people and chat with multiple people.
+You can share chat content with multiple people and have group chats.

 When you need a quick response, chat is overwhelmingly more convenient.

-On the other hand, email tends to be more formal and stiff.
+On the other hand, email tends to be formal and stiff writing.

-Therefore, be sure to carefully check your message for any issues before hitting the send button!
+Therefore, be sure to check that there are no problems with the text before pressing the send button!

-Email is often used for polite exchanges or for first-time communication.
+Email is often used for polite exchanges and initial introductions.

 Other things to be aware of in business situations

-It's unkind to assume the other person understands the same things you already understand.
+It's inconsiderate to assume that the other person understands the same terms you do.
+For example, instead

-"The XX work is progressing according to schedule and there are no problems."
+say "The work on XX is progressing according to schedule and there are no problems."

-"We will assign an engineer from our company to the XX meeting.
-The agenda is as follows." would mean
+"We will assign one of our engineers to the meeting on XX.
+The agenda is as follows," you

-"An engineer from our company will also be attending the XX meeting.
-The meeting agenda is as follows."
+say "An engineer from our company will also attend the meeting on XX.
+The agenda for the meeting is as follows."

 Working

-in an IT company, it's easy to use technical jargon, but
+at an IT company, it's easy to fall into the habit of using technical jargon, but

-avoid using it too much, as it can confuse the other person.
-It
+avoid using it too much, as it can confuse the other party!

 Finally

-Those new to text communication will inevitably encounter problems.
+Those new to text communication will inevitably encounter difficulties.

-In summary, "text communication" is about respect and consideration for the other person.
+In short, "text communication" is about respect and consideration for the other person.

-As a member of society and an engineer, text communication is essential, so I hope this article will be helpful to you.
+As a working professional and an engineer, text communication is essential, so I hope this will be helpful to everyone.
 I

-also like to encourage veteran members of society to think about ways to improve their text communication.
+also encourage veteran professionals to take some time to consider how they can improve their text communication.

-I will always keep in mind what I have written in this blog so that unintended content or emotions are not conveyed to the other person.
+I will always keep in mind what I've written in this blog to avoid conveying unintended content or emotions to the other person.

 Thank you for reading to the end.